universal-meaning-map/index/xavi/brainDump.md

 # Mappers and packers
 Once I realized that we could treat each mind-map node as a [literal definition](https://github.com/interplanetarymindmap/mind-map/issues/2), it was pretty much impossible to me to concieve an alternative usage.

-From a user perspective all I do is to keep adding `relations` to concept, and little by little I will end up with a model of my subjective view of the world.
+From a user perspective all I do is to keep adding `relations` to concept,and little by little I will end up with a model of my subjective view of the world.

 With this in mind the data structure evolved trying to protect this construction.

-Dani rapidly raised his hand and argued that if we benefit the mentioned construction, we may be biasing the design towards people that think in a very specific way, therefore going against [our main goal](https://github.com/interplanetarymindmap/mind-map#mind-map-1)
+Dani rapidly raised his hand and argued that if we benefit the mentioned construction, we may be biasing the design towards people that think in a very specific way, therefore going against [our main goal](https://github.com/interplanetarymindmap/mind-map#mind-map-1):
->
-The idea of a mind-map, a tool that allows organizing information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.
+>The idea of a mind-map, a tool that allows organizing information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.

+I argued that a `semantic triple` is a subset of a `definition`.
+So, with the `definition` construction we can always represent a triplet, while the opposite makes the `definition` prone to the corruption of its integrity.

+A paralel argument was that if someone is not interested on defining concepts, and is just looking for an `snapshot` of the state of certain information, then it does not matter that much how the data is represented, because it does not transcend the `snapshot` itself.
+The `definition` instead, cares deeply, because the corruption of a `definition` will effect all the `definitions` that that used the corrupted one.

+## Mappers and packers

+Last week Ivan, introduced to me to the concept of _mappers and packers_, descrived in Programmer Stone.

+Not only is a great framework to help to deal with the people around you, but it matches perfectly to the possible types of `definitions` vs `snapshots` descrived above.

+It also re-enforces the idea that a mind-map tool is for mappers.
+A packer can still use the tool, of course, but it wont make use of its potential.

 # No concensus
 - We want to enhance the mind.
 And its subjective view.